cybergis/cybergis-compute-core/docs/codebase.md

 ### Supervisor

 A supervisor, defined in `src/Supervisor.ts`, encodes the logic of the main job loop of the CyberGIS Compute server.
 It serves as a manager of the higher-level view of job submissions, and there is typically one running per program.
-To that end, all supervisors have a main loop created upon construction that handles job instantiation (via maintainers), monitoring, and wrap-up, and this loop is is repeated indefinitely to ensure jobs can get from start to finish.
-Supervisors also have the capability to handle submitted jobs and create maintainers for them, to be checked on later in the main loop.
+To that end, all supervisors have a main indefinite loop created upon construction that handles job instantiation (via maintainers) of all jobs in its queue.
+Once created, jobs and thier maintainers enter a while loop that starts the job on the HPC and checks/handles when the job finishes.

 The main outside-facing function for a supervisor is `pushJobToQueue` (and `cancelJob`), which is used to give the supervisor more things to supervise/handle.
 Supervisors don't really directly handle outputs (that is more of the job of maintainers), but they do handle job initialization errors, in which the finished time of the job is updated in the database, and also register job events/logs upon finish.